menu

 Oneida ranks among the bottom of the nation in terms of college education compared to other cities and towns: only 0.00% of people over 25 have a college degree.

 Oneida is a somewhat ethnically-diverse town.
 The people who call Oneida home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Oneida residents report their race to be White.
-Important ancestries of people in Oneida include English, German, Scottish, Yugoslavian, and Other West Indian.
+The greatest number of Oneida residents report their race to be White, followed by Asian.
+Important ancestries of people in Oneida include English, Scottish, Yugoslavian, Other West Indian, and West Indian.

 The most common language spoken in Oneida is English.
 Other important languages spoken here include French and African languages.